frankjmontero/Study-notes/HTML.md

 Its general purpose is a container of other elements.
 It can be styled with CSS or manipulated with JavaScript.

 ## **Default structure**
 At the top of your document, you need to tell the browser which version of HTML your page is using.
 You tell the browser this information by adding the `<!DOCTYPE ...>` tag on the first line, where the ... part is the version of HTML.
 For HTML5, you use `<!DOCTYPE html>`.
 The `!` and uppercase DOCTYPE is important, especially for older browsers.
+The declaration is not an HTML tag.
+It is an "information" to the browser about what document type to expect.

 The html is not case sensitive.
+The HTML standard does not require lowercase tags, but W3C recommends lowercase in HTML, and demands lowercase for stricter document types like *XHTML*.

 ## **`head` and `body`**
 Any markup with information about your page would go into the `head` tag.
 Then any markup with the content of the page would go into the `body` tag.
 Metadata elements, such as link, meta, title, style, script, and  base typically go inside the head element.
 Ex.: